 All breakfast foods in one hearty, super delicious dish.
-I can’t wait for you to taste this luxuriously rich casserole!
-Perfect for breakfast, brunch or even dinner!
+It tastes so luxuriously rich.
+Perfect for breakfast, brunch, or even dinner!
 It’s so easy to make since using shredded frozen hash browns.
 I’m also adding bacon cooked on paper towels in the microwave to remove most of the fat.
 In addition, the fat-free cottage cheese and sour cream really add to the richness of this dish.
 You can freeze the leftovers for a quick weekday meal.
-Each skinny serving has 230 calories, 4 grams of fat and 6 Weight Watchers SmartPoints.
+Each skinny serving has 230 calories, 4 grams of fat and 5 Blue WW Freestyle SmartPoints, and 6 Green.
 A definite keeper!

 Prep Time: 20 minutes